-- Activities to support a child with motor planning difficulties can be completed with a whole class, small groups or individually. - Providing movement based activity will enable the brain to receive information about movements to aid laying down of motor memory to develop motor skills. - Repetition is very important for children with this difficulty.
+Activities to support a child with motor planning difficulties can be completed with a whole class, small groups or individually.
+Providing movement based activity will enable the brain to receive information about movements to aid laying down of motor memory to develop motor skills.
+Repetition is very important for children with this difficulty.

-Sensory motor circuits in a small group with support - see Movement: Sensory section.
+- Sensory motor circuits in a small group with support see Movement: Sensory section.

-Encouraging dressing in front of a mirror
+- Encouraging dressing in front of a mirror

-© 2019 London Grid for Learning

-Animal walks
+- Animal walks

-learningthroughmovement.lgfl.net © 2019 London Grid for Learning learningthroughmovement.lgfl.net© 2019 London Grid for Learning

-• Movement to sequences - Simon Says
+- Movement to sequences Simon Says

-Completing movements in slow motion while talking through it
+- Completing movements in slow motion while talking through it

-- If learning a new skill, encourage the child to: - 1.
-Say what they need to do - 2.
-Have a go and then - 3.
-Discuss how it went and what could be done differently

-Buddy the child with someone who will encourage the them to practice.

-• Complete fine motor activities - see Movement:Handwriting and other activities.

-Complete Body Awareness activities - see Body Awareness page - in a small group.
+- If learning a new skill, encourage the child to say what they need to do first, have a go and then discuss how it went and what could be done differently. - Buddy the child with someone who will encourage the child to practice. - Complete fine motor activities see Movement:Handwriting and other activities. - Complete Body Awareness activities see Body Awareness page in a small group.